lovely1211/agent-sync/README.md

 # Agent-Sync
 # Project Overview
-This project is a MERN_STack based dashboard application with authentication, CSV file upload functionality, and user role management.
+This project is a MERN-Stack based dashboard application with authentication, CSV file upload functionality, and user role management.

 ## Features
 - **User Authentication:** Users can log in using their email and password.